paul-florentin-charles/Internship/resources/README.md

 - What is underfitting and overfitting in machine learning and how to deal with it : [link](https://medium.com/greyatom/what-is-underfitting-and-overfitting-in-machine-learning-and-how-to-deal-with-it-6803a989c76 "Underfitting/Overfitting")
 - Mean squared error : [link](https://en.wikipedia.org/wiki/Mean_squared_error "MSE")
 - What is batch size in neural network ? : [link](https://stats.stackexchange.com/questions/153531/what-is-batch-size-in-neural-network "Batch size")
+- What is One Hot Encoding ? : [link](https://hackernoon.com/what-is-one-hot-encoding-why-and-when-do-you-have-to-use-it-e3c6186d008f "One hot encoding")
+- What do channels refer to in a convolutional neural network ? : [link](https://www.quora.com/What-do-channels-refer-to-in-a-convolutional-neural-network "Channels in NN")

 ## Works